Hong Kong Adventure Corps: History

 Founded in 4 September, the HKAC succeeded the Royal Hong Kong Regiment's Junior Leader Corps (J Corps) in 1995 after the disbandment of the RHKR(V) and its J Corps in the same year.
-The RHKR(V) J Corps was created in 1971 by then colonial government and had the same mission as the current HKAC.
+The RHKR(V) J Corps was created in 1971 by then colonial government taking reference from the British Army Cadet Force and Combined Cadet Force, and had the same mission as the current HKAC.
 The J Corps had a maximum strength of 300 members and was divided into two units: J1 Squadron and J2 Squadron.
 Unlike the HKAC, which trains both boys and girls, the RHKR J Corps accepted boys only.